 In One Beautiful Dream: The Rollicking Tale of Family Chaos, Personal Passions, and Saying Yes to Them Both Jennifer Fulwiler takes readers behind the scenes of writing her first book while having babies and raising babies.
 She’s honest, insightful, and hilarious.
 I’m pretty sure we will eventually be lifelong friends after I corner her at a conference.

-True Story: Moments after I typed that last line my friend and editor, Lindsay Schlegel, emailed me to say that she met Jennifer at a gala.
+True Story: Moments after I typed that line about being friends with Jennifer, my friend and editor, Lindsay Schlegel, emailed me to say that she met Jennifer at a gala.
 Guys… it’s happening!

 Don’t Forget to Say Thank You